The Inspection Report (IR) is the fourth and final step in the Terms and Conditions -> Scope of Work -> Work Order -> Inspection Report process.

 This document is dynamic in nature.
 You will add or remove checklist items in harmony with changes in the Scope of Work.
 You may add to it as problems appear and need to be addressed.

-Here is a sample of a completed Inspection Report ---->
+Here is a sample of an Inspection Report form

 Always have a pre-work inspection with the subcontractor.
 This step removes any questions about who broke the window or if the safety measures are in place or whether the project was ready for the subcontractor to start work or who scratched the bathtub.
 File the IR in the Job Binder until the subcontractor notifies you that he is ready for the final inspection.